molab-itp/content-2023-Fa/weeks/04_swiftui.md

 ## Homework Week04

+- create a Week04 folder for your homework project

 - create your own multi-screen SwiftUI app that incorporates time and/or audio playback.

-- add a link to your project on
+- add a link to your project stored in your Week04 folder on

   - [wiki home page week04](https://github.com/molab-itp/content-2023-Fa/wiki#week-04-homework)

-- submit questions
+- document your progress and questions on your wiki page

-## Final Project Inspiration
+## Final Project Inspiration and Resources

 - Possible basis and inspiration for final projects

 - [Image-to-Ascii-Art](https://github.com/liamrosenfeld/Image-to-Ascii-Art)

 - [spritekit-using-spriteview](https://www.hackingwithswift.com/quick-start/swiftui/how-to-integrate-spritekit-using-spriteview)

   - requires Xcode 15

-## Final Project Resources

 - Consider audio capabities in this open source library for your final project